leangjia/blender_docs/manual/glossary/index.rst

       around *Local Z* using the *Rotate* tool in the 3D Viewport, followed by *Local Y* and then *Local X*.

    Face
       Mesh element that defines a piece of surface.
-It consists of three or more :term:`edges <edge>`.
+It consists of three or more :term:`Edges <Edge>`.

    Face Loop
-      Chain of consecutive :term:`quads <quad>`.
-A face loop stops at a :term:`triangle` or :term:`N-gon` (which do not belong to the loop), or at a boundary.
+      Chain of consecutive :term:`Quads <Quad>`.
+A face loop stops at a :term:`Triangle` or :term:`N-gon` (which do not belong to the loop), or at a boundary.
 Otherwise, it is cyclic.

    Face Normal
-      The normalized vector perpendicular to the plane that a :term:`face` lies in.
+      The normalized vector perpendicular to the plane that a :term:`Face` lies in.
 Each face has its own normal.

    Fake User
       A special :term:`Data User`, a program construct that is